sanaaziz-analyst/specsavers-performance-powerbi/README.md

 an estimated **£86,050 in lost revenue per year** — without acquiring a single new patient.

+> **Calculation:** 16,703 appointments × 4.87% gap = 813 missed
+> appointments × £105.81 avg revenue = **£86,050**

 Simple operational changes such as SMS reminders 24 hours before appointments or frictionless online rescheduling could realistically achieve this, making it one of the highest ROI improvements available to the business.

+---

 **Conversion is strong but there is a hidden gap**

 When patients actually show up, the teams do a good job converting them into sales.
 A 68.5% conversion rate is solid.
 But the gap between 16,703 total appointments and 10,815 completed ones is significant.
 That is nearly 6,000 appointment slots where revenue was zero before the consultation even started.
 Some of those will be genuine cancellations, but some will be fixable with better confirmation messages, easier rescheduling, or a simple phone call.

+---

 **Revenue per appointment is drifting downward**

 The average across the period was £105.81, but when you look at the monthly trend it is a gradual decline from January through to June.
 This does not look like a footfall problem.
 It looks more like a product mix shift, perhaps patients choosing more basic frames or fewer premium lens options.
 That kind of subtle drift is easy to miss unless you are actively tracking it at this level of detail.

+---

 **Some branches are carrying the weight**

 Two northern branches were the standout performers.
 Their revenue was consistently higher than the group average and their no-show rates were more controlled.
 At the other end, one of the central London branches surprised me.
 Given the location, the footfall potential, and the premium demographic in that area, its revenue numbers were lower than I expected.
 Whether that is down to local competition, appointment mix, or something in the patient journey is worth investigating further.

+---

 **Contacts and accessories are being left on the table**

 Lenses accounted for 39.89% of revenue and frames for 37.8%, which is exactly what you would expect from an optical retailer.
 But contacts came in at only 7.85% and accessories at 2.44%.
 Those two categories feel underleveraged.
 Contact lens subscriptions in particular represent a recurring revenue stream that most branches seem to be underutilising compared to their size.

 ---